 Cyrillization

-There can be a number of situations when you might need help implementing Cyrillic characters into a font.
-For instance, you are drawing a font and are planning to add support of Cyrillic characters into it, but you don’t speak any languages that use Cyrillic characters.
-Or maybe you are entering new markets and you need to add Cyrillic characters into an existing corporate font?
+In various scenarios, you might need help implementing Cyrillic alphabet characters into a font.
+For instance, you are designing a font and planning to add Cyrillic alphabets support, but you don’t speak any Cyrillic-based languages.
+Or maybe you are entering new markets and need to integrate Cyrillic characters into the existing corporate font?

-We think that Cyrillization should only be commissioned from native speakers with a proven broad experience in font design.
-We think that TypeType company meets the following criteria:
+In our opinion, Cyrillization should only be commissioned from native speakers with proven broad experience in font design.
+We believe that TypeType type foundry meets the following criteria:

-2. All commercial and free fonts launched under the TypeType brand support Cyrillic characters by default.
+2. All commercial and free fonts launched under the TypeType name support Cyrillic characters by default.

 3. We have already delivered several commissioned cyrillization projects.
 Please email us if you have any questions.